Stop! Don’t throw out those leftovers before reading this first.

 Sweet Paprika Aioli

-Leftover #6: chicken stock
+Reusing Leftover Food #6: chicken stock

 Sometimes, a recipe calls for just one cup of chicken stock.
 But a box of chicken stock purchased from the store is at least a quart or two, and if you defrosted a container of homemade stock, there’s a good chance you didn’t use it all up, either.
-Here’s two ways to use it up without wasting it:
+Here are two ways to use it up without wasting it:

-5 Ingredient Chicken Soup
+Chicken and Noodle Soup

 This post is the second in the series so far.
 Here’s what else I’ll be covering in the next couple of weeks: